Dharma (Jainism): Dharmastikāy dravya (the substance)

 Dharmastikaay is one of the six substances constituting the universe.
-These substances are – Dharmastikaay (medium of motion), Adharmastikaay (medium of rest), Akasa (space), kala (time), Pudgala (matter) and Jiva (soul).
+These substances are – Dharmastikaay (medium of motion), Adharmastikaay (medium of rest), Akāsa (space), kāla (time), Pudgala (matter) and Jiva (soul).
 Since Dharmastikaay as a substance extends and pervades entire universe, it is known as Dharm-astikaya.
 It helps the matter and souls in movement.
 It itself is not motion, but is a medium of motion.
 Adharmastikaay is opposite of Dharmastikaay i.e. it assists the substances like soul and matter to rest.

 Samyaktva - rationality of perception, knowledge and conduct

-According to Jainism, samyak darsana (rational perception), samyak jnana (rational knowledge) and samyak caritra (rational conduct) collectively also known as ratnatraya or the "three jewels of Jainism" constitute the path to liberation.
+According to Jainism, samyak darshana (rational perception), samyak jnana (rational knowledge) and samyak caritra (rational conduct) collectively also known as ratnatraya or the "three jewels of Jainism" constitute the path to liberation.

 Samyak darsana or rational perception is the rational faith in the true nature of every substances of the universe.
 Samyak Jnana or rational knowledge is the right knowledge of true and relevant knowledge of the reality, the tattvas.
 It incorporates the two principles of anekantvada or non-absolutism and syadvada or relativity of truth.
 Right knowledge must be free from three main defects: doubt, delusion, and indefiniteness.
 Samyak caritra or rational conduct is the natural conduct of a (soul) living being.
 It consists in following austerities, engaging in right activities and observance of vows, carefulness and controls.

 Ten virtues as dharma

-According to the Jain text, Tattvarthsutra, the following are the ten virtues (das-dharma):
+According to the Jain text, Tattvarthsutra, the following are the ten virtues (dasha-dharma):